 Mr Radosław T. Krochta, President of the Management Board, is employed under an employment contract.
-As per their employment contracts, members of the Management Board are entitled to receive remuneration during the notice period upon termination of their employment relationship.
+If Mr Krochta's employment contract is terminated, he is entitled to receive remuneration during the notice period according to the terms of his contract.

-Mr Michael Shapiro, Vice President of the Management Board, is employed under an employment contract.
+Mr Michael Shapiro, Vice President of the Management Board, is employed by the Company under an employment contract.
 As per the terms of the contract, in the event of contract termination, Mr. Shapiro is entitled to receive remuneration during the notice period.

 Mr Tomasz Zabost, Member of the Management Board, was employed under an employment contract.
-As per their employment contracts, members of the Management Board are entitled to receive remuneration during the notice period upon termination of their employment relationship.
+If Mr Zabost's employment contract is terminated, he is entitled to receive remuneration during the notice period according to the terms of his contract.

-MS Monika Dobosz, Member of the Management Board, is employed under an employment contract.
-As per their employment contracts, members of the Management Board are entitled to receive remuneration during the notice period upon termination of their employment relationship.
+Ms Monika Dobosz, Member of the Management Board, is employed under an employment contract.
+If Ms Dobosz's employment contract is terminated, she is entitled to receive remuneration during the notice period according to the terms of his contract.

-Ms Agnieszka Góźdź, Member of the Management Board, is employed under an employment contract.
-As per their employment contracts, members of the Management Board are entitled to receive remuneration during the notice period upon termination of their employment relationship.
+Ms Agnieszka Góźdź, Member of the Management Board, is employed at the Company under an employment contract.
+If Ms Góżdż's contract is terminated, she is entitled to receive remuneration during the notice period according to the terms of her contract.